The integration of variable generation and storage into electricity capacity markets: Capacity markets

-An example is given by the capacity market which currently operates in GB~\cite{NGCM18}, and which typically seeks to secure a level of capacity compatible with the GB LOLE-based security-of-supply standard (however, see also Section~\ref{sec:economic-approaches}).
-The auction associated with this market determines a unit \emph{clearing price} such that any successful bidder (capacity provider) in the auction receives this clearing price multiplied by its offered capacity.
-When the latter is other than firm capacity, e.g.\ when it is variable generation or storage, the bidder's EFC is used instead and, since the total such capacity is currently small, is reasonably estimated in advance of the auction---essentially using the methodology described in Section~\ref{sec:equiv-firm-capac}.
-(This EFC is usually represented by a \emph{de-rating factor} which multiplies the nominal capacity of the resource.)
-The GB auction is then conducted as a \emph{descending clock auction}~\cite{NGCM18}.
-An initially high unit price is set, and this is then gradually reduced; bidders may exit the auction at any point, and the auction stops at the point where there is just sufficient capacity remaining in the auction to meet the required reliability standard~\eqref{eq:11} for the given LOLE-based risk metric~$\rho$; the unit price at this point then becomes the clearing price, and each successful bidder remaining in the auction is then paid as above.
+An example is given by the capacity market which currently operates in GB (\cite{NGCM18}), and which typically seeks to secure at minimum cost a level of capacity compatible with the GB LOLE-based security-of-supply standard (however, see also Section~\ref{sec:economic-approaches}).
+The auction associated with this market determines a unit \emph{clearing price} such that any successful bidder (capacity provider) receives this clearing price multiplied by its offered capacity.
+When the latter is other than firm capacity, e.g.\ variable generation or storage, the bidder's EFC is used instead and, since the total such capacity is currently small, is reasonably estimated in advance of the auction---essentially as described in Section~\ref{sec:equiv-firm-capac}.
+The GB auction is then conducted as a (single clock) \emph{descending clock auction}.
+An initially high unit price is gradually reduced; bidders may offer discrete capacity resources and may exit the auction at any point; the auction is cleared at the point where there is just sufficient capacity remaining in the auction to meet the required reliability standard~\eqref{eq:11} for the given LOLE-based risk metric~$\rho$ (a process which clearly involves running the auction to just beyond this point); the unit price at this point then becomes the clearing price, and each bidder remaining in the auction is then paid as above.
+For more details, see \cite{NGCM16,NGCM18}.
+The auctions associated with other systems, e.g.\ in North America, may be more complex as these systems may be partially fragmented by capacity constraints between different regions---see, e.g., \cite{ISONE}---and require multiple clocks, but the general theory below remains applicable.

-A descending clock auction as described above relies on the EFC of any capacity other than firm capacity being clearly identified in advance of the auction.
-However, as discussed in Section~\ref{sec:equiv-firm-capac}, the EFC of any such capacity-providing resource depends also on the overall supply-demand balance process to which it is being added or of which it forms a part---which, in the case of an auction, is that determined by the overall set of resources~$\R$ finally selected in the auction.
-It follows that, in the presence of a \emph{substantial} number of resources other than firm capacity, the form of auction described above may require some adjustment---for example, as described below.
+Such a descending clock auction relies on the EFC of any capacity other than firm capacity being clearly identified in advance.
+However, as discussed in Section~\ref{sec:equiv-firm-capac}, the EFC of any such capacity-providing resource depends also on the overall supply-demand balance process of which it forms a part---which is that determined by the overall set of resources~$\R$ finally selected in the auction.
+It follows that, in the presence of a \emph{substantial} number of resources other than firm capacity, the form of auction described above may require some adjustment as described below.